Russian disinformation

 Russian disinformation campaigns have occurred in many countries.
 For example, disinformation campaigns led by Yevgeny V. Prigozhin, a Russian oligarch, have been reported in several African countries.
-Russia, however, denies that it uses disinformation to influence public opinion.

-Often Russian campaigns aim to disrupt domestic politics within Europe and the United States in an attempt to weaken the West due to its long-standing commitment to fight back against "Western imperialism" and shift the balance of world power to Russia and her allies.
-According to the Voice of America, Russia seeks to promote American isolationism, border security concerns and racial tensions within the United States through its disinformation campaigns.
+Russia denies that it uses disinformation to influence public opinion.
+Often Russian campaigns aim to disrupt domestic politics within Europe and the United States in an attempt to weaken the West due to its long-standing commitment to fight back against "Western imperialism" and shift the balance of world power to Russia and its allies (the Second World during the Cold War era).
+According to Voice of America, Russia seeks to promote American isolationism, border security concerns and racial tensions within the United States through its disinformation campaigns.

 Background

-During the Cold War, the Soviet Union used propaganda and disinformation as "active measures...against the populations of Western nations".
-During the administration of Boris Yeltsin, the first President of Russia after the collapse of the Soviet Union, "disinformation" was discussed in the Russian media and by Russian politicians in relation to the disinformation of the Soviet era, and to differentiate Boris Yeltsin's new Russia from its Soviet predecessor.
+During the Cold War era, the Soviet Union used propaganda and disinformation as "active measures ... against the populations of Western nations".
+During the presidency of Boris Yeltsin, the first president of Russia after the collapse of the Soviet Union, disinformation was discussed in the Russian media and by Russian politicians in relation to the Soviet era, and to differentiate Boris Yeltsin's new Russia from its Soviet predecessor.

 It is especially important to introduce geopolitical disorder into internal American activity, encouraging all kinds of separatism and ethnic, social, and racial conflicts, actively supporting all dissident movements – extremist, racist, and sectarian groups, thus destabilizing internal political processes in the U.S. It would also make sense simultaneously to support isolationist tendencies in American politics.